1. How do you handle the pressure?

-50. An employee of yours is interested in a promotion.
-However, they are not qualified for the new position.
+50. An employee wants a promotion, however, he or she is not qualified for the new position.
 How would you have the conversation with the employee?

 I would sit them down and let them know what the qualifications are for the position and explain the reasons why they are not ready for the position.
 Then we would work with the employee to put together an action plan that will help them work on the skills they would need for the position.
 I would regularly check on how they are progressing to ensure they are on the right track.

 Refer our Project Management Tutorials for an extra edge in your interview.